Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 )

 Now, as mentioned, the sample size calculation output provides information about the futility boundaries on the treatment effect scale.
-Therefore, after assuming certain treatment effects, one needs to perform sample size calculation and extract the treatment effect futility bound from the respective output:
+Therefore, after assuming certain treatment effects, one needs to perform sample size calculation and extract the treatment effect futility bounds from the respective output:

 c_assum <- 0.1 # assumed rate in control